 The easiest wheat wreath DIY project.
 I couldn't believe how simple and inexpensive this fall or Thanksgiving wreath turned out.
-It was a subtle touch to my door and fit in nicely with my fall front porch decor.
+It was a subtle touch to my door decor and fit in nicely with my fall front porch decor.

-Before we jump into the details on making this wheat wreath DIY I want to share what inspired this project.
+Before we jump into the details on making this fall wheat wreath DIY I want to share what inspired this easy project.
 This year I didn't want to spend a lot of money.
 I was looking for a homemade natural kind of design.

 This fall wreath DIY fits the bill.
 It was cheap and natural because the wheat is dried.
 You can also change out the wheat for other dried flowers or plants to make a wreath that lasts all year long.